What to plant in January

-Don't miss our suggestions of the best winter-flowering plants and the gardening jobs for the month.
+Don't miss our suggestions of the best winter-flowering plants, the gardening jobs for January and the top winter walks in gardens.

 In terms of seed sowing, January is still a dark month, and outside is often too cold and wet.
 However, by the end of the month I generally find that I can’t wait any longer and start off onions, broad beans and sweet peas in modules, first in the greenhouse but then quickly moving them somewhere cool (but frost free) to grow on.